WAMPUS

 Two.

-It crouched low, muscles tensing like springs.
+It crouched low, muscles bunching like steel springs about to let go.
+Ready.

 “No.”

 A voice.
+Not mine.

 Yvette’s.

-And then… she was gone.
+And then she was gone.

 Yvette stood in the doorway, calm like none of this belonged to her.
 Dennis’s blood was slick on the floor, pooling under his body.
 His mouth hung open in that stunned, empty way dead men wear when they don’t know they’ve died yet.
 And at that moment I heard it again, “Gaaahhhh.”
 With it all settling, I know now that he was calling out to God.
 I suppose that’s what anyone does, even if you go your whole life being a heretic.